lucdoebereiner/rcblog/source/_posts/PHP7-update-is-live.md

  - Source
 ---

-The update to PHP7 was completed over the weekned of 20 Oktober.
+The update to PHP7 was completed over the weekend of 20 Oktober.

-Apart from bringing code up to date, there have also been several optimisations which should further improve performance.
+Apart from bringing code up to date, there have also been several optimisations added (improved indexing) which should further improve performance.
+The increase in speed will be most notable in the editor and user lists (administration).